jkub6/jcc/README.md

 * Does not currently short circuit logical operations
 * currently only scope for compounds, functions, and files
-* Need to add for if? <- add test
+* Need to add score for if statement? <- add test
-* Continnue in for loops may be broken <- add test
+* Continue in for loops may be broken <- add test
 * add test for mul, xor, or, and, and shifts.
 * test for BP differential in function call.